gardener/documentation/website/documentation/getting-started/observability/components.md

 Access is still possible via the non-OIDC ingress using the credentials from the `<clustername>.monitoring` secret.
 It contains the HTTP basic auth credentials in base64-encoded form, as well as the Plutono ingress URL.
 The Prometheus URL can be derived from the Plutono URL by replacing the `gu` prefix with `p`.

 {{% alert color="warning" title="Warning" %}}
-While still available, basic authentication via username and password has been deprecated. you are advised to use OIDC based authentication.
+While still available, basic authentication is deprecated.
+You are advised to use OIDC based authentication.
 {{% /alert %}}

 ### Accessing the Dashboards